meta-gp/docs/README.md

 1. The Nextflow pipeline and associated tools for executing and parsing results from the pipeline output.
 2. The API, database and Docker server infrastructure and associated command-line client to interact with API

+Everything besides the API / server infrstructure and internal command line client will eventually be open-source repositories (i.e. a fork of the pipeline that doesn't tie into our server infrastructure and tools).

 General Requirements:

 1. Linux (`Ubuntu` dist) servers for API with a `main` server and a `hive` staging server, both have `/work` mounted data volume (e.g. `NFS` shared drive on the `Nectar` cluster), `Docker` operational and main user added to docker group.
 For local development setup the system is considered `main` and requires another remote `hive` staging server for file uploads with the current configuration.
 See more how to setup the backend in [meta-gp/mgp-system](https://github.com/meta-gp/mgp-system).